robintemme/ibangenpy/README.md

 ibangenpy
 =========

-Small IBAN generator written in Python 3.
+Small IBAN generator class written in Python 3.

-Yet only the class file is working and it's only working for Germany.
+It's only working for Germany yet.
+Feel free to contribute.
 The usage of the class is shown in 'tests.py'.